-There’s nothing better than food made over the campfire.
-What better than to make your own hot pockets with tried and true pie iron recipes.
+There’s nothing better than making pie iron recipes over the campfire.
+What better than to make your own hot pockets with tried and true campfire meal recipes and desserts.
 Also known as mountain pies, pudgy pies, hot pockets, toaster strudel, hobo pies and campfire pies, these easy-to-make delights have one thing in common.
-They all are made in a campfire pie iron.
+They all are made in a cast iron pie iron.

 Pie Iron Recipes for Camping, BBQs & Backyard Parties

-Before we share our favorite 15 delicious mountain pie recipes, let’s learn what is a pie iron, how to season, use and clean your pie iron.
+Before we share our favorite 15 delicious mountain pie recipes, let’s learn what is a pie iron, how to season a pie iron, and how to use a pie iron.
+And of course, how to clean your pie iron.

 What is a pie iron?

 Pie irons have been around for a long time.
-Also known as a camp cooker, campfire sandwich maker, or pudgy pie maker, they are typically made of a cast iron (or the good ones are!) two-piece casement with a clasp attached to a long handle that is used to grill, bake or create hot pocket meals, pies and snacks right over the campfire.
+Also known as a camp cooker, campfire sandwich maker, or pudgy pie maker, a good quality pie iron is made of a cast iron two-piece casement with a closure clasp attached to a long handle.
+You can use to grill, bake or create hot pocket meals, pies and snacks right over the campfire.

-Take it from me, you get what you pay for.
-While there are cheap pudgie pie makers out on the market, these are the best.
-I can’t tell you how many imposter pie makers I’ve thrown away because they don’t cook properly or the food sticks atrociously.
+Seriously, I can’t tell you how many imposter pie makers I’ve thrown away because they just don’t cook properly or the food sticks atrociously.

 How do you season cast iron?